live-miner/live-miner.github.io/README.txt

 ~~~~~~

 While `binary.iso` can be written to a CD and booted without any further
-chances, you will have to do your configuration at the boot menu, which is not
+chances, you will have to do your configuration at the boot menu.
+To do so,
-very convenient.
-To do so, press the Tab key, and then append boot parameters
+press the Tab key during the 5-second boot countdown, and then append boot
-to the list that appears.
+parameters to the list that appears.
 Press Enter to actually boot.

 If you will be rebooting often, or have several computers to configure, you can
-save time and effort by by remastering the CD with an edited
+avoid the inconvenience of manual configuration by remastering the CD with an
-`live/live-miner.conf`, or by booting with a different method.
+edited `live/live-miner.conf`, or by booting with a different method.

 Network
 ~~~~~~~